 Want to get started with yoga?
 There are loads of apps for that, but they all require you to look at your phone, which is not particularly helpful when you're trying to get all Zen-like and relaxed.
 Start with Yoga, however, works with the Apple Watch too.
 So once you've created your routine, your watch can tell you – for example – to hold a position for a certain time, and analyse your performance to help you improve.

-You can use the app to build routines from 75 positions or use one of the 17 preset routines.
+You can use the app to build your own routines, or use one of the preset ones.
 That might not be sophisticated enough for yoga veterans, but for the beginners it's aimed at, that should be more than enough.